-Nikon’s new DSLR for enthusiasts does not boast any dramatic new technologies, but the D7500 does fill a significant gap in the range.
+The Nikon D7500 does not boast any dramatic new technologies, but it does fill a significant gap in the range.
 It fits in towards the top of the Nikon DX (APS-C format) digital SLR range, where it’s designed to offer a balance between high-end performance, versatile features and an affordable price.

 Putting aside the four-megapixel drop in resolution, which is unlikely to prove very significant in everyday shooting, the D500 raised the bar for Nikon’s DX-format cameras.
 It also raised the price point.

-This isn’t a cheap camera, but the specs are very tempting.
+This isn’t a cheap DSLR, even now, but the specs are very tempting.
 They start with the continuous shooting speed of 8fps, which is a little short of the 10fps and more achieved by top APS-C DSLRs and mirrorless cameras, but still enough for capturing most high-speed action.

 The D7500 is helped by an unusually good buffer capacity of 50 raw (NEF) files – unusual outside the professional market.
 The typical enthusiast DSLR or mirrorless camera can shoot any number of JPEGs, but most keen photographers would rather shoot raw, even in continuous mode, so the D7500 is well ahead of its direct rivals here.